Wednesday, September 30, 2009

 Check out Argus Hamilton's latest column, which includes items such as these:

 "President Obama gave three televised speeches last week.
 He also did five news shows and David Letterman.
-Americans are washing their hands three times a day and sneezing into their elbows but it has done nothing to stop the spread of Obama Fatigue."
+Americans are washing their hands three times a day and sneezing into their elbows but it has done nothing to stop the spread of Obama Fatigue."and

 "President Obama warned Friday that Iran poses a threat to U.S. interests.
 Where have we heard that song before?
 At the rate Barack Obama is rehabilitating George W. Bush's reputation there could be a monument to him on the National Mall by next year".